blowdart/dotnetSigningWithKeyVaultCertificates/readme.md

                  }
 ```

-You will need to adjust the assembly detection piece,
+You will need to adjust the assembly detection pattern for building the list of files to sign to match your own assembly naming patterns.

 ```powershell
 Get-ChildItem -Path "$(Pipeline.Workspace)\BuildPackages\idunno.Authentication.*.dll" -Recurse |
 ```

-to match your own assembly patterns.
+The example above will look for any assembly beginning with idunno.Authentication. as that's what my code outputs.

 Next we sign the new nupkg packages